MoonInTheRiver/DiffSinger/docs/README-SVS.md

 Click here for detailed instructions: [link](README-SVS-opencpop-e2e.md).

 ### FAQ
-Q: Why do you need F0 in Vocoders?
+Q: Why do I need F0 in Vocoders?

 A: See vocoder parts in HiFiSinger, DiffSinger or SingGAN.
 This is a common practice now.